 Today is the Sew Much Fun Blog Hop & let me tell you–it’s been amazing!
 10 amazing bloggers are sharing free quilt blocks with you!
 I hope you caught Jen’s free block over at Patterns By Jen and our other great bloggers, you’ll be glad you did.

-Today I’ve got a simple and wonderful little 12″ quilt block for you—you’re going to be seeing more of it in a few weeks when my free quilt pattern releases—you’re going to love it when you see it all together!
+Today I’ve got a simple and wonderful little 12″ quilt block for you—you’re going to be seeing more of it in a few weeks when my newest quilt pattern releases—you’re going to love it when you see it all together!

 I thought I’d go with some fun reproduction fabrics.
 This block lends itself well to the sweet and vintage patterns of these 20’s and 30’s reproductions.
 I feel a sweet vintage-feel baby quilt coming on after working on this block!
 I forgot how much I love these adorable prints.